fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 #### Remarks

-Available in Firefox, Internet Explorer 11, Safari 10.0+, Android Browser 4.4, and Node.js 13+.
+Available in Firefox, Internet Explorer 11, Safari 10.0+ before 18, Android Browser 4.4, and Node.js 13+.

 #### Inherited from